 Solé also produces a series called Fixtape, curated playlists on Soundcloud from different artists.
 Perfect for summertime cruises along the boardwalk.

 - Don’t limit yourself to one medium.
 Add videos, Spotify playlists, and custom photography to keep your content engaging.
-Remember: You can embed a variety of other content into a blog post, not just words.
+Remember: You can embed various other content into a blog post, not just words.

 The most impactful ecommerce blog examples have these key elements

-A key part of an organic marketing strategy is to build a blog, whether it’s educational, SEO driven (get traffic from Google!), simply fun, or chock full of stories from customers or influencers.
+A key part of an organic marketing strategy is building a blog, whether educational, SEO driven (get traffic from Google!), simply fun, or chock full of stories from customers or influencers.